The Medical Research Gap That’s Leaving Women’s Health Startups Behind

 The problem Zachariah Reitano was trying to solve was simple: He wanted to make it easier for men suffering from erectile dysfunction to get a diagnosis and the appropriate medication, and to do it discreetly from home.

 His startup, called Roman, launched last week.
-Users fill out a brief questionnaire, which is reviewed by a physician within two hours.
+Users fill out a questionnaire that asks about things like blood pressure, symptoms of ED, medical history, and more.
+It’s then reviewed by a physician within two hours.
 If a patient is approved for medication, the prescription is filled and shipped to the user’s address in an unmarked box.
 There are still some kinks the company needs to work out–it doesn’t take insurance, and is currently only available in four states that it has agreements with doctors (New York, California, Florida, and Pennsylvania) — but the service is more convenient and, importantly, discreet than visiting a doctor’s office.
 (The startup Lemonaid Health has been filling online ED medication prescriptions for the past few years, but only offers pharmacy pick-up.)

 Reitano didn’t have a hard time convincing investors that erectile dysfunction is a real issue.
 He arrived at each pitch armed with stats–ED affects an estimated 20% of men in their 20s, 30% of those in their 30s, 40% of those in their 40s, and so on–plus a personal call to action.
 At 17, Reitano experienced ED for the first time.
 (Twenty-six today, he’s experienced periodic bouts ever since.)
 After sharing his own story, multiple VCs opened up about their experiences with the condition.
 “It was great to see it resonate with other people,” he says.